 When does PGS 37-1 not apply?

-- storage of loose batteries (this is covered by PGS 37-2)
+- storage of loose batteries or products containing batteries (falls under PGS 37-2)

-- systems used by private individuals, such as home batteries
+- systems used by private individuals, such as most home batteries

 - batteries in vehicles or machines used as vehicles